 However, the effectiveness of any tool depends on how well people use it.
 An effective tool for presenting a sequence of changes the company is undertaking should be complemented by two crucial aspects:

-1. Operating Rhythm to Embed the Tool
+1. Establishing Processes and Governance to Embed the Tool

 To read more about building and maturing change analytics capability click here.